hidglobal/digitalpersona-devices/docs/maintain/build.md

 npm run api-doc
 ```

-The build output (Markdown files) will be put into a `./docs/api/` folder.
+The build output (API report files and Markdown documents) will be put into a `./dist/api/` folder.

-## Build pipeline overview
+### Build pipeline overview

 [![Build pipeline](build-pipeline.svg)](build-pipeline.dot)